Chapter 9.

 Augustine’s profound pessimism about sex, marriage, and original sin found its supreme champion in Pope Gregory I (540–604).
 He was one of the first pontiffs to put his seal of approval on the works of Augustine.
 Pope Gregory agreed with Augustine that sexual desire is sinful in itself.
 He wrote to another Augustine, the apostle of England, “Sexual desire is absolutely impossible without fault.”
 Therefore, every act of sex, even in marriage, needs atonement.
 Gregory wrote, “We come into the world from corruption and along with corruption, and we carry corruption with us.”
 Married couples were warned not to have intercourse on their wedding night in case they desecrated the sacrament of matrimony.
 Gregory said that intercourse during pregnancy is sinful, like Augustine, but also during lactation as well.
 (Vicars of Christ by Peter DeRosa)

-Eventually, there was neither pope, nor theologian who did not follow Bishop Augustine’s views on sex and marriage.
+Eventually, there was neither pope, nor theologian who did not follow Bishop Augustine’s views on sex.
 Through them, Augustine has influenced lay people for generations.
 The view that sex is exclusively procreative became western Church orthodoxy and has remained so for well over a thousand years, into the present day.
 During this time the act of sex is described in terms of sin, never in terms of love.

 In Conclusion: Augustine’s Legacy